Shopping for Insurance Resource Page

 - Are there benefit limits per person, family, illness, treatment, and/or hospital stay?

 - What is the procedure for out-of-network emergency care?

 - Does the plan have annual or lifetime maximums?

 Companies have different standards for accepting new customers.
-If you’re having trouble finding coverage, consider contacting the Texas FAIR Plan Association for homeowners insurance and the Texas Health Insurance Pool for health insurance.
+If you're having trouble finding coverage, consider contacting the Texas FAIR Plan Association at 1-800-252-3439 or online at www.texasfairplan.org for homeowners insurance.